 Workplace messages have come a long way from the days of email alone.

-The complete guide to optimizing your digital employee experience
+Rounding up the complete guide to digital employee experience

 Considering the digital aspect of your employee experience is more important than ever.
 Due to rapid technological transformation, today’s workplace exists across in-person and virtual spaces.

-By updating your technology, aligning your employee experience goals across all channels, sourcing tools, and customizing your digital experience, you will reap the many benefits of an excellent digital employee experience.
+By updating your technology, aligning your engagement and employee experience goals across all channels, sourcing tools, and customizing your digital experience, you will reap the many benefits of an excellent digital employee experience.

-You will get productive and loyal employees and achieve higher profits.
+From there, you can gain productive and loyal employees — and achieve higher profits.